 We maintain a 8 to 1 ratio of campers to counselors.
 Class sizes are limited to preserve this ratio.

 Session groups are determined by children’s age/grade in school.
 Activities are tailored to the children’s ages.

 Please Note: All children will be provided with a journal or scrapbook, which they will add to daily as a learning log and memento of their week at camp.

 Each camper is given a Camp 2017 T-shirt.

 Your registration fee is the only cost – there are no additional fees connected with the camp.

-Cost: $250 for the 1st week and $225 for additional weeks or additional children from the same family.
+Cost: $275 per week; $250 additional weeks or children in the same family.

-Refund Policy: Any cancellations prior to June 1, 2013 will be refunded in full.
-All cancellations received after May 31, 2013 are subject to a $50.00 processing fee.
-Cancellations received between June 1 and June 30, 2013 will be refunded only if a replacement is found.
-Cancellations received after June 30, 2013 are non refundable.
+Refund Policy: Any cancellations prior to June 1, 2017 will be refunded in full.
+All cancellations received after May 31, 2017 are subject to a $50.00 processing fee.
+Cancellations received between June 1 and June 30, 2017 will be refunded less the processing fee, only if a replacement is found.
+Cancellations received after June 30, 2017 are non refundable.